pushpabrol/co-auth-with-spa-js/README.md

 - For browsers that are supported ([See](https://auth0.com/docs/get-started/applications/set-up-cors#browser-testing-support), you can use the crossOriginVerification method from the Auth0.js SDK in your application on a dedicated page to handle cases when third-party cookies are disabled.
 This value can be set in the application setting under **Cross-Origin Verification Fallback URL**.
 If your application is hosted at **app.example.com** this value can be something like **https://app.example.com/callback-cross-auth.html** where the html file contains the code for auth0's crossOriginVerification.
 See [auth0 doc](https://auth0.com/docs/get-started/applications/set-up-cors) for more details

+### Cross-Origin Authentication and Browser Compatibility

+#### Understanding Cross-Origin Authentication

+In this application, we utilize Auth0's Cross-Origin Authentication for functionalities like login, signup, and password change.
+Cross-Origin Authentication is mean to allow your application hosted on one domain to authenticate users against an Auth0 server on a different domain.
+This is however highly dependent on browser support.

+#### Browser Behavior and 3rd Party Cookies

+One critical aspect to consider when implementing Cross-Origin Authentication is the handling of 3rd party cookies by different browsers.
+Cross-Origin Authentication relies heavily on 3rd party cookies.
+These cookies are set by the Auth0 server (a different domain than the application) and are essential for maintaining the authentication state and session information.

+However, many modern browsers have implemented stricter privacy controls that block or restrict 3rd party cookies by default.
+This change in browser behavior can impact the functionality of Cross-Origin Authentication:

+- **Browsers Blocking 3rd Party Cookies:** In browsers where 3rd party cookies are completely blocked, Cross-Origin Authentication might fail, as the browser will not store the cookies set by Auth0, leading to a broken authentication flow.
+- **Browsers with Limited 3rd Party Cookie Use:** Some browsers may allow limited use of 3rd party cookies under specific conditions, but this still poses a risk for inconsistent user experience and potential authentication issues.

+#### Recommended Use Cases

+Given these limitations, it is generally advisable to use Cross-Origin Authentication in situations where both the application and the Auth0 identity provider are hosted under the same Top-Level Domain (TLD).
+This configuration can effectively bypass the restrictions on 3rd party cookies, as the cookies set by Auth0 would be considered first-party cookies, leading to a more stable and consistent authentication experience.

+For instance, if your application is hosted at `app.example.com` and Auth0 is at `auth.example.com`, they share the same TLD (`example.com`), which is a favorable setup for Cross-Origin Authentication.

+#### Alternative Approaches

+In scenarios where hosting both the application and Auth0 under the same TLD is not feasible, consider alternative authentication methods that do not rely on 3rd party cookies.
+These methods might include:

+- **Universal Login:** Redirecting users to the Auth0 hosted login page (Universal Login) instead of using embedded login forms on your site.
+This approach circumvents the issues with 3rd party cookies, as the authentication takes place entirely within the Auth0 domain.

 ## Usage